ni/niveristand-routing-and-faulting-custom-device/Docs/Getting Started.md

 ## Glossary

-**alias**   An alias defines an alternate name for an endpoint for improved readability.
-A user typically aliases endpoints to match their DUT pins or I/O.
+**alias**   An alias is an alternate name for an endpoint for improved readability.
+Alias endpoints to match application DUT pins or I/O.

 **connection**   A connection consists of a source and destination endpoint on a routing module.
 The routing module closes one or more switches to establish a connection.
-The routing module opens one or more switch to break a connection.
+The routing module opens one or more switches to break a connection.

 **ECU**   Electronic control unit.

-**endpoint**   An endpoint defines a source or destination pin on a routing module.
-A user typically connects their DUT pins or I/O to endpoints.
+**endpoint**   An endpoint is a source or destination pin on a routing module.
+A typical application connects the DUT pins or I/O to endpoints.
 In NI Switch or NI SLSC Switch this is also known as a channel.

 **HIL**   Hardware in the loop.

 **routing channel**   A VeriStand routing channel consists of one or more potential states and a current state.
 The current state determines which connections are active.
-A user can set the current state by binding a ring control to a VeriStand routing channel.

 **state**   Each state consists of zero or more connections.
 The Scripting API creates a single state with no connections for the initial state by default.
-A user can add additional states to a routing channel.

 ## References